markmagnuson/IsletDynamics-GCN/README.md

 ## Data preparation & methods

-1. Create new git repo, downloaded ZIP for original betacell-gcn as baseline.
+1. Create new git repo, downloaded ZIP for original IsletDynamics-gcn as baseline.
 Did not fork intentionally to avoid history and accidental contributions to upstream repo.
 2. Setup LFS for large file storage for Cytoscape files, `git lfs track 'cysjs/**'`
 3. To create images, open Cytoscape
    1. Import file `.cys`